Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/firefox-sidebar.md

 ### browser.ml.chat.provider

 1. Search for `browser.ml.chat.provider`
-2. Enter your Sage WebUI instance URL, including any optional parameters (e.g., `https://my-sage-open-webui-instance.com/?model=browser-productivity-assistant&temporary-chat=true&tools=jina_web_scrape`)
+2. Enter your Sage.is AI-UI instance URL, including any optional parameters (e.g., `https://my-sage-is-ai-ui-instance.com/?model=browser-productivity-assistant&temporary-chat=true&tools=jina_web_scrape`)

-## URL Parameters for Sage WebUI
+## URL Parameters for Sage.is AI-UI

-The following URL parameters can be used to customize your Sage WebUI instance:
+The following URL parameters can be used to customize your Sage.is AI-UI instance:

 ### Models and Model Selection